 Important safety information:

 - Gazyva may lower the ability of your body to fight infection.
-This may increase the risk of serious bacterial, fungal, or viral infections.
+Severe and sometimes fatal infections have happened with Gazyva.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.